dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 A backwards-incompatible change will have negative effects on the broader dat
-ecosystem: clients will need to support both versions protocol for some time (increasing maintenance burden), future clients may not interoperate with old archives, etc. These downsides can partially be avoided by careful roll-out.
+ecosystem: clients will need to support both versions protocol for some time (increasing maintenance burden), future clients may not inter-operate with old archives, etc. These downsides can partially be avoided by careful roll-out.

 For the specific use case of Dat archives, hyperdb will trivially increase